-The Government simplified the overall awards into one main Productivity Solutions Grant (PSG).
+The Singapore government simplified the overall awards into one main Productivity Solutions Grant (PSG).

 You can now apply for support under one grant scheme.
-These solutions have been previously pre-copied by the Government mentioned above agencies.
+These solutions have been previously pre-copied by the government agencies mentioned above.

 However, in case your business SME does not readily fit any of the industries, Productivity Solutions Grant (PSG) offers some adoptable solutions such as digital customer relationship management and human resource management that cuts across all sectors.

-The Productivity Solutions Grant (PSG) provides one of the significant financial breakthroughs to most companies.
+The Productivity Solutions Grant (PSG) provides one of the most significant financial breakthroughs for most companies.
 According to global commercial banking, adopting technological changes in your business is essential as it brings cost benefits that enable the state to attain sustainable growth in the long run.

 The programme offers about seventy percent funding support to Singapore companies.
 This will give them a chance to get into long-term digital technology investments.

-The tech Depot can provide a list of readily flexible solutions.
 Companies that want to undertake the schemes can apply for the Productivity Solutions Grant for a more substantial grant scheme.
-Among the support of pre-approved solutions, to be streamlined into a productivity solution grant include the SMEs Go digital programme.
+Among the support of pre-approved solutions, to be streamlined into a productivity solution grant is the SMEs Go digital programme.

-The program covers only a few specific industries, including:
+The programme covers only a few specific industries, including:

 - Landscaping industries, etc